NickAger/nickager.github.io/x3-about.md

 }
 </style>

 This is the home of Nick Ager, software developer.
-I care a lot about usability and maintainability.
-My interests are in mobile development, embedded systems and the impending parallel programming crisis.
-I'm fascinated with programming languages and how they effect how you think about solving problems.
+I care passionately about usability and maintainability of the software I create.
+My interests span mobile development and embedded systems through to how we will be able to take advantage of future mega-core processors.
+I'm fascinated with how disparate programming languages effect our thought processes when solving problems and how the choice of language effects the efficiency/succinct nature of the expression of the solution.

+I'm available for consultancy and contract development work.

 <div id="images"><img id="cycleImage1" src="/images/About/KikaOffYemen.jpeg"/><img id="cycleImage2" src="/images/About/NickAndOrangutan.jpeg" /></div>
 <br />